curl/everything-curl/http/response.md

 An HTTP 1.1 server can decide to respond with a "chunked" encoded response, a feature that was not present in HTTP 1.0.

-When sending a chunked response, there's no Content-Length: for the response to indicate its size.
+When receiving a chunked response, there's no Content-Length: for the response to indicate its size.
 Instead, there's a `Transfer-Encoding: chunked` header that tells curl there's chunked data coming and then in the response body, the data comes in a series of "chunks".
 Every individual chunk starts with the